gdsbook/book/notebooks/05_choropleth.md

 mp5
 ```

-### Comparing Classification schemes
+### Comparing classification schemes

 As a special case of clustering, the definition of
 the number of classes and the class boundaries pose a problem to the map
 designer.
 Recall that the Freedman-Diaconis rule was said to be optimal,
-however, the optimality necessitates the specification of an objective function.
+however; optimality can only be measured relative to a specified objective function.
 In the case of Freedman-Diaconis, the objective function is to minimize the
 difference between the area under estimated kernel density based on the sample
 and the area under the theoretical population distribution that generated the